Mullins hits 2 HRs, leading Harvey, Orioles over Yankees 4-2

 Harvey (2-1) won consecutive starts for the first time since winning four in a row with Cincinnati from June 21-July 13, 2018.
 He allowed one run and three hits, striking out five and walking three.

+“It’s probably the best I felt in a couple of years,” Harvey said.
+“Just everything was working well.
+Mechanically, I felt good, felt strong throughout the whole outing.
+I was able to throw strikes when I needed to, guys made plays behind me and it was a good team effort.”

 The Yankees pulled within 4-2 in the eighth on an RBI single by Gio Urshela.
-But on the play, Aaron Judge was thrown out at third before DJ LeMahieu touched home plate, and New York manager Aaron Boone was ejected for arguing the call.
+But on the play, Aaron Judge was thrown out at third before DJ LeMahieu touched home plate, and New York manager Aaron Boone was ejected for arguing not being able to review the play, and conceded after the game the call was correct.

+“Very frustrating,” Boone said.
+“Obviously, I am going to challenge that at that point of the game all day long.”

 César Valdez earned a four-out save for the Orioles, who improved to 4-13 at home against the Yankees since the beginning of the 2019 season